 TERMS AND CONDITIONS FOR THIS FORECLOSURE AUCTION

-Live Bidding: On auction day, registered live bidders for the real estate must present an initial deposit consisting of $50,000.00, or 10% of the sales price, whichever is less, with 10% of the sales price due within 3 business days of the sale.
+Live Bidding: On auction day, registered live bidders must present an initial deposit consisting of $2,500.00 or 10% of the sales price, whichever is less.
+Within 3 business days, 10% of the sales price is due.
 Deposit must be certified, or cashier’s check made payable to Fortis Foreclosure Services, LLC.

 Broker Co-op: Auctioneer will pay up to a three percent (3%) Broker Participation Fee (based on successful bid excluding buyer’s premium) to broker representing the winning bidder on the real property.
 Broker participation forms must be received 24 hours prior to auction.